Augmented Probability Simulation Methods for Sequential Games

 \subsection{Computational complexity}

-Table \ref{tab:complexity} summarizes the computational complexity of MC and APS for solving games with complete and incomplete information compiled from earlier sections.
-Recall that parameters $P$, $Q$, $N$ and $M$ would typically depend on the desired precision, as outlined in EC.1.1. {
+Table \ref{tab:complexity} summarizes the computational complexity of MC and APS for solving games with complete and incomplete information.
+Recall that parameters $P$, $Q$, $N$ and $M$ would typically depend on the desired precision, as outlined in SM (Section 1.1). {

 }